warren-bank/mirror-swissfileknife/readme.txt

-The Swiss File Knife is a text file processor intended for developers, allowing some high performance working techniques, based purely on the Windows Command Shell (sfk should also compile under Unix, however the functionality there must be considered alpha).
+The Swiss File Knife is a text file processor intended for developers, allowing some high performance working techniques, based on working with the command line.

+NOTE: all examples use windows syntax. the sfk linux syntax differs
+      at least in the use of two characters ( ! => :  and  $ => # ).

 Chapter 1: cluster file editing by examples